MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-secure-virtual-wan-without-global-reach.md

 To correct traffic asymmetry, you need to adjust the MON policy routes.
 MON policy routes determine which traffic goes back to the on-premises gateway via an L2 extension.
 They also decide which traffic goes through the Azure VMware Solution NSX Tier-0 gateway.

 If a destination IP matches and you set it to *allow* in the MON policy configuration, then two actions occur.
-First, the packet is identified.
+First, the system identifies the packet.
 Second, the system sends the packet to the on-premises gateway through the Network Extension appliance.

 If a destination IP doesn't match or you set it to *deny* in the MON policy, the system sends the packet to the Azure VMware Solution Tier-0 gateway for routing.